gyeongeunlee16/Multi-player-AI-for-Breakthrough-/README.md

 # Multi-player AI for the game Breakthrough

+This is an implementation of a game called Breakthrough for two players.

 Upon running the file...
 1. Enter a utility function for White.
 Choose one from evasive, conqueror, infiltrator, and fishing_net.
 2. Enter a utility function for Black.
 Choose one from evasive, conqueror, infiltrator, and fishing_net.